Mexico City Woodwind Quintet

 Since 1994, Mexico City Woodwind Quintet has been the recipient of several important grants awarded by the Mexican National Arts and Cultural Fund.
 Its most recent grant enabled the Quintet to go on international tours to the USA, Puerto Rico, Costa Rica and France for concerts, masterclasses, chamber music workshops and lectures.

 An important activity of the Quintet has been its close collaborative work with composers.
 Apart from commissioning established composers, the Quintet has also reached out to the younger, up-and-coming generation, resulting in an attractive mixture of styles in its repertory.
 Furthermore, the Quintet's has organized regular workshops for student composers, sharing with them our knowledge and experience regarding the practical aspects of the woodwind quintet.
 With our sponsorship, the best student works were published in a compilation in 2016.

-The members of the Mexico City Woodwind Quintet - Asako Arai (flute), Joseph Shalita (oboe), Fernando Domínguez (clarinet), Wendy Holdaway (bassoon), Paul Miller (horn) - maintain an active schedule as soloists, recitalists and orchestral musicians.
-They play in three major orchestras: the National Symphony Orchestra, the Mexico City Philharmonic Orchestra and the Mexico State Symphony Orchestra, and are also on the faculty of three conservatories.
+The members of Mexico City Woodwind Quintet - Asako Arai (flute), Carlos Rosas (oboe), Rafael Prado (clarinet), Wendy Holdaway (bassoon), Cristian Cornejo (horn) - maintain an active schedule as soloists, recitalists, orchestral musicians and teachers.
 The international background of its members gives the Quintet a unique quality in its artistic approach, especially to new music.